qml.transform¶

 Example

-First define an input quantum transform with the necessary type hinting defined above.
+First define an input quantum transform with the necessary structure defined above.
 In this example we copy the tape and sum the results of the execution of the two tapes.

 We want to be able to apply this transform on both a